 The captain is undergoing his own preparations to build his stamina for the trip.
-He’s on a strict and healthy diet, and walking at least half an hour per day.
-He’s had his knees and hips replaced in recent years, plus a back operation and some shoulder work.
-So all in all, he’s in fine shape.
+He’s on a strict, healthy diet and walking at least half an hour per day.
+He’s had his knees and hips replaced in recent years, plus a back operation and shoulder work.
+So, all in all, he’s in fine shape.

 “I’ve been on boats all my life, so I know what the requirements are,” he said.

-HOKULANI was built in 2000, was well-maintained since then, and is in immaculate condition.
+HOKULANI was built in 2000 and has been well-maintained since then.
+She is in immaculate condition.
 Jock and his team originally built her for a doctor in Florida.
-In fact, the two became good friends and Jock spent some time on the boat in Florida.
-But after a health scare, HOKULANI’s owner decided to sell her.
+In fact, the two became good friends, and Jock spent some time on the boat in Florida.
+After a health scare, HOKULANI’s owner decided to sell her.

 “He made it very attractive to me financially,” Jock recalled.